Blazam-App/docs.blazam.org/docsource/install/security.md

 * You want to configure a separate account to run self-updates under, if that account is not a local administrator.

+### Application Permissions
+In addition to folder permissions, the account used for updating, whether a domain admin or custom account, must be provided permissinos to be able to manage IIS sites or services on the web host.

 ## Encryption

 The application encrypts sensitive database data such as passwords.
 Blazam uses the `EncryptionString` from the